garystafford/microservice-docker-demo-config-server/README.md

 # Spring Cloud Netflix Eureka Server

 #### Introduction
-One of a set of Java Spring Boot services, for an upcoming post on scaling Spring Boot microservices with the latest Spring and Docker features.
+Spring Cloud Config Server, for an upcoming post on scaling microservices with the latest Spring and Docker features.

 #### Technologies
 * Java